someengineering/fixinventory/docs/source/manual/cleanup.rst

     | :ref:`component-ckworker` will only delete marked resources when started with the ``--cleanup`` command.
     | When started like that, marked resources will be cleaned every full hour via our :ref:`workflow-collect_and_cleanup` workflow.

     You can provide ``--cleanup-dry-run`` to :ref:`setup-ckworker` startup, to print **what it would delete without actually deleting it**.

     When doing a resource cleanup selection for the first time it is good practice to confirm the list of selected resources for plausibility using something like ``desired clean = true | count``.

     To quickly undo marking all ``aws_ec2_volumes`` for clean use ``match is(aws_ec2_volume) | set_desired clean=false``.

     To remove all clean marker on all ressources you can use ``desired clean=true  | set_desired clean=false``.

-Deletion of ressources via Cloudkeeper is done in two phases.
+Deletion of resources via Cloudkeeper is done in two phases.

 #. :ref:`mark_resources_for_deletion`
 #. :ref:`delete_the_actual_ressources`